-Joseph Smith was born on December 23, 1805.
-In honor of his birthday, here are some powerful quotes about him from every modern-day prophet from Brigham Young to Thomas S. Monson.
+To commemorate the martyrdom of Joseph Smith on June 27, here are some powerful quotes about him from every modern-day prophet from President Brigham Young to President Russell M. Nelson.

 I honor and revere the name of Joseph Smith.
 I delight to hear it; I love it.
 I love his doctrine.